t-lochhead/blog/src/pages/2020-11-10---how-to-build-a-fast-and-clean-blog-fast-with-gatsby/index.md

 ### Gatsby Starters on GitHub

 If you find yourself in the situation I was in, head over to GitHub and search public repos.
-I found the search ["gatsby blog"](https://github.com/search?q=gatsby+blog) lead to many inspiring results.
+I found the search ["gatsby blog"](https://github.com/search?q=gatsby+blog) led to many inspiring results.

 I ended up stumbling upon [Kyle Mathews's blog](https://github.com/KyleAMathews/blog), who just so happens to be the co-founder of Gatsby.